CyberLabSystems/CyberLab_CRT-Royale_Death_To_Pixels_Shader_Preset_Pack/README.md

 	Aspect Ratio - 4:3
 	Crop Overscan (Restart Required) - On

-For NES Cores (or in case of uneven scanlines):
+For NES and Saturn Cores (or in case of uneven scanlines):

 	Integer Scale - On
 	Integer Scale Overscale - On